Guillermo Amor

-Guillermo Amor Martínez ([ɡiˈʎeɾmo aˈmoɾ maɾˈtineθ]; born 4 December 1967) is a Spanish retired footballer who played as a versatile midfielder.
+Guillermo Amor Martínez ([ɡiˈʎeɾmo aˈmoɾ maɾˈtineθ]; born 4 December 1967) is a Spanish former professional footballer who played as a versatile midfielder.

-After spending most of his professional career with Barcelona, winning several accolades in a ten-year tenure, he ended it in Scotland with Livingston.
-Over 12 seasons, he amassed La Liga totals of 375 matches and 48 goals.
+After spending most of his career with Barcelona, winning several accolades in a ten-year tenure, he ended it in Scotland with Livingston.
+Over 12 seasons, he amassed La Liga totals of 374 matches and 48 goals.

 Amor won nearly 40 caps for Spain during the 1990s, representing the nation in one World Cup and one European Championship.
+After retiring, he worked as a manager in the A-League with Adelaide United, leading the club to a double in the first of his two seasons in charge.

 Playing career

 Club

-Born in Benidorm, Alicante, Valencian Community, Amor was a product of FC Barcelona's youth academy, and made his first-team debut in the 1988–89 season under Johan Cruyff, going on to become one of the Catalan team's most influential players as they achieved four consecutive La Liga titles and the 1991–92 European Cup (he did not play in the final against U.C.
-Sampdoria, however, after being booked in the last group stage match with S.L.
+Born in Benidorm, Alicante, Valencian Community, Amor was a product of FC Barcelona's youth academy, and made his first-team debut in the 1988–89 season under Johan Cruyff, going on to become one of the Catalan team's most influential players as they achieved four consecutive La Liga titles and the 1991–92 European Cup (he did not play in the final against UC Sampdoria, however, after being booked in the last group stage match with S.L.
 Benfica).
 In 1993–94, as the club conquered the last of a successive four leagues, he appeared in all games except one, scoring a career-best eight goals.
 Additionally, on 5 April 1990, he opened the scoring in the Copa del Rey final against Real Madrid, helping to a 2–0 win at the Mestalla Stadium.

 Amor left Barça at the end of the 1997–98 campaign, with another national championship won, deemed surplus to requirements by new manager Louis van Gaal as longtime teammate Albert Ferrer, having played 421 matches overall only behind club greats Xavi, Migueli and Carles Rexach.
 He subsequently had his first abroad experience, appearing sparingly for Serie A side ACF Fiorentina over two years and then returning to Spain with Villarreal CF as the latter had just returned to the top division.

 Amor retired from football after a short spell with Scotland's Livingston, for which he signed in January 2003, making his debut on the 28th in a 3–1 away victory over Partick Thistle.
 The Livi Lions eventually narrowly avoided relegation from the Premier League.